pone-software/strawb_package/docs/ONC_ssh2modules.md

 ### Module ssh key pair
 If you don't want to use the password (`odroid`) to log in to the modules, you can create the following key pair (`~/.ssh/id_rsa_mctl.pub` and `~/.ssh/id_rsa_mctl`) with the following commands.
 Each module has this key already listed as authenticated.
 Adding private keys to repositories is general a bad idea.
 However, the security comes here from the key to the ONC VM.
 Important is also to do the `chmod` which is included in the commands, already.
+Run the commands in the terminal:
 ```bash
 echo 'ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCn3S2f2/TwOGnbT/H4G5buGlNqctmt6ZjZvdrESwgE5jgMsnMeOf1dyrIsBj5ESNM+5N4kZnNya/Gly1eLHdlrJaVD4OjrRsPwaFS6N3G8eq0jVmn/8hnjurWePCyoJeaQ6aFcGB7bJUmmuQccxRptOICC/qYmoxNbETK0XDODklAUHKtUl7AIoFNxBkmvp/nFwxfVotehfEVzzMVJDI47xoBjnTjzU5mhQlYySx3Gb/BjjY8+vgLjDkp2VZKjMqdEc3XeLsxTDh/b88RwXWtJ+PgwCiiNmWz3g7c46CvoEHUsceREAnIxDoEFL7V2eWAvPNLS3ua3Cz3qcLojZqZP odroid@odroidc2' > ~/.ssh/id_rsa_mctl.pub
 # creates and writes the public key to the file